Dowell-Lab/srworkshop/day09/homework/README.md

 # Short Read Workshop – ChIP-sequencing
-Homework Day 9
 - Author: Jessica Huynh-Westfall (jessica.westfall@colorado.edu)

-The main focus for this modeule is Chromatin immunoprecipitation (ChIP) assays with sequencing (ChIP-Seq) which is used to identify genome-wide DNA binding sites for transcription factors and other proteins.
+The main focus for this module is Chromatin immunoprecipitation (ChIP) assays with sequencing (ChIP-Seq) which is used to identify genome-wide DNA binding sites for transcription factors and other proteins.
 Wr will learn how to write a sbatch script for running MACS2 to identify the regions of binding also known as peak finding.

 Our main objective for this module are:
 1. Learning the different parameters involved in running MACS2